macmv/rgen/docs/block_guide.md

 }

 ```
-Polypore has two different variations:
-- `facing`, which rotates the block on its y-axis `"y": 90` is polypore rotated by 90 degrees.
-- `type`, which has a different model for if the polypore is made of 1, 2, or 3 polypores.

-The variations must be in alphabetical order ie. `apple=true,banana=false`
+The properties must be in alphabetical order ie. `apple=true,banana=false`.
+If the properties are
+incorrect, the block will show up in game in all pink and black, with the property name written on
+it in blue.

 ## Creating the block's code (creating a Block Class)